AustralianCancerDataNetwork/auscatverse/simulation/DOCKER_PORTAINER.md

 docker stack deploy -c portainer-agent-stack.yml portainer
 ```

-Once installed (and running, confirm with `docker ps` command), navigate to the Portainer dashboard in your web browser:
+Once deployed (and running, confirm with `docker ps` command), navigate to the Portainer dashboard in your web browser:

 `http://your-vm-ip:9000`